Mathematical methods in region-based theories of space: the case of Whitehead points: Grzegorczyk points

 We extend the inventory of relations by introducing non-tangential inclusion via the expected definition:

 The reader will check easily that so defined $\ll$ has properties \eqref{DV1}--\eqref{DV5}.
 The remaining two De Vries axioms need additional assumptions about~$\con$.

-Grzegorczyk's idea to introduce points was very similar to those of Whitehead and De Vries.\footnote{Historically, Grzegorczyk precedes De Vries, yet it is virtually impossible that the two scholars were aware of each other's work.} Take a~region and shrink it till you <<squeeze>> a~point out of it.
+Grzegorczyk's idea to introduce points was somewhat similar to those of Whitehead and De Vries.\footnote{Historically, Grzegorczyk precedes De Vries, yet it is virtually impossible that the two scholars were aware of each other's work.} Take a~region and shrink it till you <<squeeze>> a~point out of it.
 However, what distinguishes his definition from the other two is that he demanded that every set of regions that is a~candidate for a~point satisfy the following (geometrical in spirit) property: if $x$ and $y$ are regions such that each one overlaps all regions in a~point candidate, then $x$ must touch~$y$ (see Figure~\ref{fig:Grz-representative}).
-Such a requirement distinguishes Grzegorczyk points among De Vries points, as we will see in a~moment.
+This requirement singles out Grzegorczyk points among De Vries points, as we will see in a~moment.

-Formally, a~\emph{Grzegorczyk representative of a point} (for short: \emph{G-representative})\footnote{Both the term and its abbreviation adopted from \cite{Biacino-Gerla-CSGWDP}.} in a Boolean contact algebra is a~non-empty set $Q$ of regions such that:
+Formally, a~\emph{Grzegorczyk representative of a point} (\emph{G-representative} for short)\footnote{Both the term and its abbreviation adopted from \cite{Biacino-Gerla-CSGWDP}.} in a Boolean contact algebra is a~non-empty set $Q$ of regions such that: